 There are other savings tools you can discuss with them as well.
 Teenagers who earn employment income will be able to open a registered retirement savings plan (RRSP) and start saving for retirement if they so choose.
 Tax-free savings accounts (TFSAs) are only available to those who have reached the age of majority in their province.

 Teenagers, especially those who are getting their first job, should also open their first chequing account.

 As your children grow into teenagers, your focus shifts to preparing them for the “real world."
 An important part of that is to show them how to manage all of a household budget, and the best example is your own.
-Teenagers who are exposed to these realities early will be better prepared to juggle all of their expenses when they strike out on their own.
+Teenagers are better prepared to juggle all of their expenses when they are exposed to these realities early.

 Invite your teenagers to discuss the household budget with you.
 Show them all of your income and expenses so they have a chance to see what it takes to run a household.
 Discuss what’s optional (things like entertainment and luxuries) and what’s not (housing and utilities).
 Talk to them about how you make spending and saving decisions based on a budget.
 For example, you might choose not to use air conditioning in the summer because of the price of hydro.
 Or, you might drive a used car to save money on your monthly payment.

 5. Start the Conversation

 No matter how old your kids are, it’s never too early or too late to start the discussion.
 Young children enjoy learning how to identify numbers and how to count.
 As they go through school, kids will (hopefully) be excited to apply their newly learned math skills to the real world.
 Teenagers will appreciate the trust and respect you give them by involving them in financial discussions.